 Your money is diversified across multiple properties in some of the UK’s biggest cities.
 Returns are boosted by rental income, and the potential for capital growth from price rises.

 You can choose where you invest.
-The Regional Capitals fund that invests in property in Leeds, Manchester or Birmingham generated a return of 8.7% over a year** through a combination of rental income and capital growth.
+The Regional Capitals fund that invests in property in Leeds, Manchester or Birmingham has generated a return of 14.6% since September 2016 ** through a combination of rental income and capital growth.

 Or, there’s another fund that focuses on London, which will be available for your SIPP soon.